Softoft/open-ticket-ai/docs/original_source/api/core/di.md

 The following classes are registered:
 - `OTOBOAdapter`: Handles integration with the OTOBO ticket system.
 - `SubjectBodyPreparer`: Prepares subject and body content for ticket processing.
-- `HFAIInferenceService`: Provides local AI inference using Hugging Face models.
+- `HFLocalAIInferenceService`: Provides local AI inference using Hugging Face models.

 **Returns:** (`Registry`) - A configured registry instance with all necessary classes registered.